 Make certain that your site is fully indexed with Google, Yahoo! and Bing.
 Google handles the large majority of all searches conducted, and on average will be your primary source of search engine traffic.

 Be aware that search engine robots have difficulty indexing some dynamically generated pages.
 In addition, the algorithms to get your pages to rank high in natural search results constantly are changing.
 What worked months ago may not work today.
+For example, xocial media now plays a bigger part than ever before.
 Look to Spire Express to help you overcome these problems.

 Create keyword combinations using your existing category and subcategory navigation, and purchase them as keywords.
 And don’t forget about synonyms, because everybody uses slightly different terms to find the same things.
 You also should consider buying your brand name and branded keywords.
 The price per click is likely to be low, and it will ensure that you always have top position.